0x9ONU/Obsidian-Notes/2 - Sophomore Year/Summer Research/What needs done.md

 - [x] Recreated Fig 1 (make small changes like color and shapes) ✅ 2023-08-28

-- [ ] Fix fonts in fig 2
+- [x] Fix fonts in fig 2 ✅ 2023-08-28

 - [ ] Change graph colors and presentation

-- [ ] Remove results discussion and move it to other places as needed
+- [x] Remove results discussion and move it to other places as needed ✅ 2023-08-28

 - [ ] paraphrase botnet results (remove concern)